-This sweet and smoky Hawaiian Coleslaw is a vinegar-based slaw that is as colorful as the Hawaiian Islands themselves.
+This take on Hawaiian Coleslaw uses no mayo.
+Rather, we’re using a vinegar-based dressing and pineapples to create a coleslaw that is as bright colorful as the Hawaiian Islands themselves.

 I miss a lot of things about spring and summer during the winter months, but one of them is eating outside.
 Tim and I love to pack up dinner and go on a bike ride or hike.